 What’s the best oil for popcorn?

 When making stovetop popcorn, it’s important to use an oil with a fairly high smoke point.
-For this homemade popcorn recipe, we typically use canola or vegetable oil, since both have high smoke points.
-But for a more authentic movie theatre popcorn flavor, you should use coconut oil.
-You only need 2 tablespoons of oil per half cup of popcorn kernels, so this popcorn won’t taste greasy!
+For this recipe, we typically use canola or vegetable oil, since both have high smoke points.
+But for a more authentic movie theater flavor, you should use coconut oil.
+You only need 2 tablespoons of oil per half cup of kernels, so this popcorn won’t taste greasy!

 Our favorite popcorn toppings

-- Toasted coconut flakes & dark chocolate: While not the healthiest option, a drizzle of dark chocolate and a handful of coconut flakes is arguably one of the best ways to enjoy this stovetop popcorn.
-Add the chocolate just before serving the popcorn so it’s still melted when you dig in.
+- Toasted coconut flakes & dark chocolate: A drizzle of dark chocolate and a handful of coconut flakes is arguably one of the best ways to enjoy this stovetop popcorn.
+Add the chocolate just before serving so it’s still melted when you dig in.

 How to store popcorn